Associate professor of practice

 Her numerous solo and collaborative recordings include: Nobody Knows: Songs by Harry T. Burleigh, which debuted at #2 on the Billboard Charts (classical); Nocturne, the first English language album of Finnish classical poetry; the world premiere of Perfect Harmony (recorded, televised and aired internationally); Song of America, a compilation album of songs by renowned artists related to the history of America; and Rosa Parks: Pure Love.

-In addition to being a Fulbright Scholar, Parks received her BM degree in Vocal Performance from Furman University and her MM degree from The University of Texas at Austin in Vocal Performance and Vocal Pedagogy.
+In addition to being a Fulbright Scholar, Karen Parks received her BM degree in Vocal Performance from Furman University and her MM degree from the University of Texas at Austin in Vocal Performance and Vocal Pedagogy.
 She completed all course work for her post-graduate MA/DMA degrees in Vocal Performance at the University of California at Santa Barbara.